-My Right honourable friend the Secretary of State for Northern Ireland (James Brokenshire) has made the following Written Ministerial Statement:
+My Hon Friend the Parliamentary Under Secretary of State for the Environment (Thérèse Coffey) has today made the following statement:

 Clean air is one of the most basic requirements of a healthy environment for us all to live, work, and bring up families.
 Air pollution has improved significantly since 2010 but we recognise that there is more to do, particularly to improve pollution hotspots in our towns and cities.

 Present problems with air quality in the UK are the direct result of the EU’s failed emissions testing regime, the actions of certain irresponsible car manufacturers, and the rapid increase in the number of diesel cars on the road since 2001.
 21 other EU member states are also breaching legal air quality limits.

 In July 2017 we published the UK Plan for Tackling Nitrogen Dioxide Concentrations, and said that we will end the sale of all new conventional petrol and diesel cars and vans by 2040.
 We are investing £3.5 billion to improve air quality and reduce harmful emissions.